A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Main Approaches to PLM-based CTG

 \subsection{Post-Processing}

 When the number of parameters of a PLM increases, the model has memorized more and more knowledge and patterns, allowing it to achieve competitive results even without fine-tuning in many NLP tasks~\cite{gpt3}.
 In the realm of controlled text generation, the idea of fixing the PLM's parameters first and re-ranking the generated text in a post-processing manner becomes achievable and promising.
-As shown in Figure~\ref{fig:post_process}, we could use a post-process module to achieve sentiment-control text generation.
+Figure~\ref{fig:post_process}, illustrates the use of a post-process module for sentiment-control text generation.

 The most realistic idea about the post-processing method is to use some standard decoding algorithms in text generation, e.g., the Greedy search, constraint beam search~\cite{beam_search}, Top-k sampling~\cite{top_k}, Nucleus sample~\cite{Nucleus}, etc. The approaches discussed below can be seen as an extension of them for CTG tasks.
 They are grouped into two categories: guided strategies and trainable strategies.